sindresorhus/cocoa-dialog/readme.md

 Type: `Object`

-Any of the options defined in the [cocoaDialog docs](http://mstratman.github.io/cocoadialog/#documentation3.0) can be used in a camelcased form.<br>
+Any of the options defined in the [cocoaDialog docs](http://mstratman.github.io/cocoadialog/#documentation3.0) can be used in a camelCased form.<br>
 For example, `‑‑informative‑text` should be `informativeText: true`.